 SAN FRANCISCO - A California federal judge on Oct.
 8 entered judgment in favor of a disability claimant after determining that the claimant is entitled to the reinstatement of her long-term disability benefits because the evidence does not support the insurer's conclusion that the claimant's statements or her physicians' conclusions lack credibility (Lizabeth Healy v.
 Fortis Benefits Insurance Co., et al., No. 14-832, N.D.
 Calif.; 2015 U.S. Dist.
 LEXIS 122330).

 SAN FRANCISCO - A California federal judge properly granted a yoga studio accused of copyright infringement summary judgment because the 26 yoga sequences asserted by a plaintiff are not copyrightable under Section 102(b) of the Copyright Act, the Ninth Circuit U.S. Court of Appeals ruled Oct.
 8 (Bikram's Yoga College of India L.P. and Bikram Choudhury v.
 Evolation Yoga LLC, et al., No. 13-55763, 9th Cir.; 2015 U.S. App.
 LEXIS 17615).

-LOS ANGELES - A California federal judge on Aug.
-31 remanded a borrower's claims for violation of California's unfair competition law (UCL) to a state court for lack of jurisdiction, finding that a bank failed to show that the amount in controversy met jurisdictional requirements (Raymond Mott Jr. v.
-Wells Fargo Bank, N.A., et al., No. 15-5783, C.D.
+LOS ANGELES - A California federal judge on Oct.
+5 remanded a proposed class action in relation to employee misclassification filed on behalf of California truck drivers, who assert claims for violation of California's unfair competition law (UCL), finding that the $5 million amount in controversy requirement was not met (Leonard Vitale v.
+Celadon Trucking Services, et al., No. 15-5193, C.D.
 Calif.; 2015 U.S. Dist.
-LEXIS 116501).
+LEXIS 135689).